dmachi/duckduckgo-mcp-server/README.md

     ```
     Again, replace `YOUR_USERNAME` and `YOUR_REPOSITORY` accordingly.

+## Original Project

+This fork is based on the excellent work by [Nick Clyde](https://github.com/nickclyde).
+Please consider:

+- ⭐ **Star the original repo**: [nickclyde/duckduckgo-mcp-server](https://github.com/nickclyde/duckduckgo-mcp-server)
+- 🙏 **Give credit**: When using this fork, please mention both projects
+- 🤝 **Contribute upstream**: Consider contributing improvements to the original project when possible

 ## Contributing

 Issues and pull requests are welcome!
 Some areas for potential improvement: